microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 - Maintenance and Cost Analytics
 - Miami Racing Cars

-Once these real-time reports are ready we can pin them to thedashboard (by following the procedure explained in [Task 5](#task-5-power-bi-reports-and-dashboard-creation)) to finally achieve the following look and feel.
+Once these real-time reports are ready we can pin them to the dashboard (by following the procedure explained in [Task 5](#task-5-power-bi-reports-and-dashboard-creation)) to finally achieve the following look and feel.

 ![Real-time Reports.](media/report_visuals.png)